 This should be a matter of routine in the poly-trauma patient with a suspected neck injury and can usually be obtained with a portable roentgenogram if the patient is stable and protecting their airway.
 Subcutaneous emphysema on clinical exam may herald a chest wall in addition to, or rather than, a laryngotracheal injury.

 The initial management of laryngeal injuries is to evaluate and establish an airway.
 The first decision point is "Is the airway stable?"
-If the patient is talking normally, the airway is patent.
+If the patient is talking normally, the airway is at least patent, but may not be stable.
 The following signs and symptoms increase the necessity of intubation, cricothyroidotomy, or tracheotomy: respiratory distress, neck hematoma, significant bleeding, subcutaneous neck emphysema, stridor, hoarseness, hemoptysis, thrill or bruit, and distorted neck anatomy.
 For those with obvious laryngeal fracture, stridor with increased work of breathing, or impending airway obstruction, tracheostomy or cricothyrotomy should be performed immediately.

-In 2014 Schaefer reviewed 90 years of publications about an acute laryngeal injury.
+In 2014 Schaefer reviewed 90 years of publications regarding acute laryngeal injuries.
 He proposed the following management scheme based on this literature review and clinical experience:

 Impending Airway Obstruction: Expert airway management resulting in tracheostomy, intubation, or cricothyrotomy.
 All patients are then evaluated with direct laryngoscopy and esophagoscopy.
 Treatment of findings after laryngoscopy and esophagoscopy should be as follows:

 Thyroid or cricoid fracture with intact endolarynx--Neck exploration, open reduction and internal fixation (ORIF) of laryngeal skeletal fractures with plating without thyrotomy.